semanticdata/mabuya/README.md

 # Mabuya

-Mabuya is a minimal Zola theme with the goal of helping you build a light and SEO-ready blog.
+Mabuya is a minimal Zola theme focused on helping you build an elegant, light, and SEO-ready blog.

-Check out a live [Demo](https://semanticdata.github.io/mabuya/) of the theme.
+Check out the live [Demo](https://semanticdata.github.io/mabuya/) of the theme.

-Mabuya is named as such after [Mabuya hispaniolae](https://en.wikipedia.org/wiki/Mabuya_hispaniolae?useskin=vector), possibly extinct[^1] species of skink endemic to the Dominican Republic.
+Mabuya is named as such after the [Mabuya hispaniolae](https://en.wikipedia.org/wiki/Mabuya_hispaniolae?useskin=vector), a possibly extinct[^1] species of skink endemic to the Dominican Republic my home country.

 ## Features (*out-of-date*)

 While working on the theme, I have added new functionality and quality of life improvements.
 Here's a short non-conclusive list:

 - Fully refactored stylesheets.
-- Added Dark mode and color scheme switch.
+- Added Dark theme and color scheme toggle.
-- Added new footer navigation for external links.
+- Added new footer navigation.
-- Added GitHub Workflow to make deployment easier.
+- Created a custom GitHub Action that is faster than any other in GitHub.
-- Refined page transition from desktop to mobile and viceversa.
+- Refined page transitions from desktop to mobile and viceversa.
 - Centralized custom variables.
-Easier to make color changes to the site.
+Made it easier to make color changes to the site.
 - Addressed PR [#7](https://github.com/aaranxu/tale-zola/pull/7).
 - Addressed (temporarily) Issue [#1](https://github.com/aaranxu/tale-zola/issues/1).
 - Addressed Issue [#4](https://github.com/aaranxu/tale-zola/issues/4).
+- Optimized for speed and Accesibility.
+Showcased by the perfect Lighthouse scores across the board.
-- And many other small improvements.
+- Many other small improvements.

 ## Lighthouse Scores